-Want to know what a loft conversion will cost in Essex in 2019?
+Want to know what a loft conversion will cost in Essex?
 This guide covers the various options and what you can expect to pay.

 Sometimes an upgrade in your living situation becomes a necessity, but moving house is an upheaval and expense that we could all do without!